Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-03.md

-If you use a persistent JobStore (discussed in the JobStore section of this tutorial) you should use some care in deciding what you place in the JobDataMap, because the object in it will be serialized, and they therefore become prone to class-versioning problems.
+If you use a persistent JobStore (discussed in the JobStore section of this tutorial) you should use some care in deciding what you place in the JobDataMap because the object in it will be serialized, and they therefore become prone to class-versioning problems.
 Obviously standard Java types should be very safe, but beyond that, any time someone changes the definition of a class for which you have serialized instances, care has to be taken not to break compatibility.